Caples Lake: History

-The Washoe Indians occupied the area before the gold rush attracted many new settlers.
-The Washoe people referred to Caples lake as Twin lakes because the area was historically an open meadow with two shallow lakes that they were able to fish, hunt, and forage around.
+The Washoe people occupied the area before the gold rush attracted many new settlers.
+The Washoe people referred to Caples Lake as Twin Lakes because the area was historically an open meadow with two shallow lakes that they were able to fish, hunt, and forage around.
 The next person to occupy the area was Dr. James Caples, who passed by the lake in 1849 on his trek to the gold country.
-He later returned and bought the area that is now Caples lake to raise cattle and to set up a trading post for travelers that was around for thirty years.
+He later returned and bought the area that is now Caples Lake to raise cattle and set up a trading post for travelers that was around for thirty years.
 The way-station could only be opened up during the summer months due to its high elevation but it still served as a very important stop for 49ers, which is why the lake was named after Dr. Caples.
-Caples dam was originally constructed in 1922 by damming up Caples creek.
+Caples Dam was originally constructed in 1922 by damming up Caples Creek.
 After the gold rush ended, the way-station transitioned into a resort for travelers.
-A man named Ray Koenig was the first to construct a resort in 1948, however, he owned it before highway 88 was built so he had to ski all the way from highway 50 to set up the resort each year.
-Since Koenig there have been several owners of the resort who made improvements to the lodging and dam and tried to keep it running during the winter.
-The opening of Kirkwood ski resort in 1972 allowed highway 88 to remain open as a winter travel route, making it easier for the resort to remain open year-round.
-The Caples lake resort is currently owned by the Voss family who keep it open during the winter months.
+A man named Ray Koenig was the first to construct a resort in 1948, however, he owned it before California State Route 88 was built, so he had to ski all the way from California State Route 50 to set up the resort each year.
+Since Koenig, there have been several owners of the resort who made improvements to the lodging and dam and tried to keep it running during the winter.
+The opening of Kirkwood Ski Resort in 1972 allowed California State Route 88 to remain open as a winter travel route, making it easier for the resort to remain open year-round.
+The Caples Lake resort is currently owned by the Voss family, who keep it open during the winter months.

 Recreation

-Caples lake is found in the Eldorado National Forest so there are a variety of different recreational opportunities such as hiking, fishing, and skiing within close proximity.
-The California Department of Fish and Wildlife (CDFW) has reports of stocking Caples lake with fish for recreational fishing dating back to 1930.
-Currently, the regulations for Caples lake state that fishermen are only allowed to take home five trout that are a minimum of ten inches each.
-Both the CDFW and the EID stock Caples lake with rainbow trout (Oncorhynchus mykiss) and brown trout (Salmo trutta).
-Caples lake also supports a few non-stocked species such as the Lahontan redsides (Richardsonius egregius), the tui chub (Gila bicolor), and the lake trout (Salvelinus namaycush).
-There is year-round fishing at Caples lake, boat access in the summer and ice-fishing in the winter.
-There are also many trailheads located nearby Caples Lake that enter into the Mokelumne Wilderness.
-The names of the trailheads are lake margaret trailhead, meiss lake trailhead, thunder mountain trailhead, frog lake/roundtop trailhead, shealor lake trailhead.
-The access for these trailheads are along Highway 88 which is also how you access Caples lake.
+Caples Lake is located in the Eldorado National Forest, meaning that there are a variety of different recreational opportunities such as hiking, fishing, and skiing within close proximity.
+The California Department of Fish and Wildlife (CDFW) has reports of stocking Caples Lake with fish for recreational fishing dating back to 1930.
+Currently, the regulations for Caples Lake state that fishermen are only allowed to take home five trout that are a minimum of ten inches each.
+Both the CDFW and the EID stock Caples lake with rainbow trout and brown trout.
+Caples Lake also supports a few non-stocked species such as the Lahontan redsides, the tui chub, and the lake trout.
+There is year-round fishing at Caples Lake, boat access in the summer and ice fishing in the winter.
+There are also many trailheads located near Caples Lake that enter into Mokelumne Wilderness.
+The names of the trailheads are Lake Margaret Trailhead, Meiss Lake Trailhead, Thunder Mountain Trailhead, Frog Lake Trailhead (also called Roundtop Trailhead), and Shealor Lake Trailhead.
+The access for these trailheads are also along California State Route 88.

 Climate

+Caples Lake has a humid continental climate (Dsb according to the Köppen climate classification), with warm, dry summers and cold, snowy winters due to the high elevation.